Accelerated Master of Arts in Communication

 - Political Communication

-All fast-track students must complete a final capstone project.
+All accelerated MA students must complete a final capstone project.
 The capstone allows students to fuse their coursework, skills, and career aspirations into a project aimed at a professional audience.

 Students can use the capstone project to conduct original research, develop content or programming, or refine ideas and practices for the professional sector.
-Fast-track students work with their major advisor to develop the Capstone project in their “+1” year of graduate school and present the project to the Department of Communication in the spring prior to graduation.
+Accelerated MA students work with their major advisor to develop the Capstone project in their year of graduate school and present the project to the Department of Communication in the spring prior to graduation.

 How to Apply